che-incubator/chectl/README.md

       the latest known version.
                            This parameter is used only when the installer is 'olm'.

+  --workspace-engine=legacy|dev-workspace
+      [default: legacy] Workspace Engine.
+If not set, default is "legacy". "dev-workspace" is experimental.

   --workspace-pvc-storage-class-name=workspace-pvc-storage-class-name
       persistent volume(s) storage class name to use to store Eclipse Che workspaces data
 ```